 By allowing your customers to see which part of the checkout process they have completed and what is still to come, not only do you remove frustration, letting them know how much longer it will take, but you also allow them to prepare for the next step.
 This enables them the chance to get payment details or gift vouchers ready.

-Find out more about how Loqate can help increase your mcommerce conversions.
+Find out how Loqate's real-time address lookup can help increase your mCommerce conversions.